 CLEANING HACKS YOU NEVER KNEW YOU NEEDED TO KNOW

 It’s that time again – full clean down on the yacht.
-Life on board can be tough sometimes, especially when it comes to cleaning an entire 100m+ superyacht!
+Life on board can be tough sometimes, whether you're cleaning a small yacht or an entire 100m+ superyacht!

 1. Tired of streaky glass on board?
 Grab yourself a coffee!